 Some fibroids block sperm from fertilizing your ends—it really depends on where they form and how large they become.
 Even after fertilization, fibroids can block an embryo from implanting in the uterus, especially ones that develop on the inner uterine wall or cavity.

 Even after successful implantations, fibroids can affect fetal development, limiting growth if they have to compete with baby for space.
+They could also reduce the amount of blood flowing to your developing fetus.
 In light of these risks, many women prefer to treat their fibroids before trying to get pregnant.
 But you should always talk to your doctor regarding fibroids and your own fertility.

 Well, here’s an uplifting story: musician Da Brat went public announcing that she was able to get pregnant with her first after a previous round of IVF and a miscarriage.
 But, to achieve this successful pregnancy, she has to undergo surgery for fibroid and polyp removal, after which she became pregnant via an embryo transfer, even though she was 48 at the time!